Quandela/Perceval/docs/source/backends.rst

     What is interesting to note is that all implementations have convergence to the theoretical performance but the factor between optimised and less optimised implementation still makes a perceptible time difference for the end-user.

-Stepper
-^^^^^^^

-This backend takes a totally different approach.
-Without computing the circuit's overall unitary matrix first, it applies the unitary matrix associated with the components in each layer of the circuit one-by-one, simulating the evolution of the statevector.
-The complexity of this backend is therefore proportional to the number of components.
-It has the nice features that:

-* it supports non unitary components like :ref:`Time Delay`, or :ref:`Loss Channel`;
-* it is very flexible with simulating noise in the circuit, like photon loss;
-* it enables simpler debugging of circuits by exposing intermediate states.

-Since Perceval 0.7, the Stepper is integrated to the Processor.

 MPS
 ^^^